tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/角色管理/管理角色/创建角色_intl.md

 2. Click **Create Role** and go to **Select Role Entity**, and then select **Tencent Cloud Account**.
 3. In the **Account ID** box, enter the ID of the primary account that you allow to assume a role to access your Tencent Cloud resources.
 Enter your primary account ID by default.
 If you want to grant roles to other Tencent Cloud sub-accounts, see [Assigning Role Assuming Policy to a Sub-User](https://intl.cloud.tencent.com/document/product/598/19422).
-4. For permission configuration, select the policy you want to assign to the role in the policy list.
+4.To configure permissions, select the desired policy to assign to the role from the policy list.
 5. Create a name for your role, review and click **Done**.

 ### Creating a role for a Tencent Cloud product service
 1. Log in to the CAM console and go to the [Role Management](https://intl.cloud.tencent.com/login).
 2. Click **Create Role** and go to **Select Role Entity**, and then select **Tencent Cloud Product Service**.
 To find out which Tencent Cloud product services support roles, see [Cloud Services Supporting CAM](https://intl.cloud.tencent.com/document/product/598/10588).
-3. Select the service you need as the role entity in the list of services that support roles.
+3. On the list of role-enabled services, select the desired service as the role entity.
-4. In the policy list, select the policy you want to assign to the role to configure the policy for the role.
+4. To configure the policy for the role, select the desired policy to assign from the policy list.
 5. Enter the role name, review the information of the role to be created, and then click **Done** to create a custom role.

 ### Creating a role for an identity provider